 This iD Tech alum wrote a book, gave a TED Talk, graduated from MIT, then founded a life-saving nonprofit.

-Ian Cinnamon dreams BIG, and advises others to do the same.
+Ian Cinnamon—currently Director of Strategy for his nonprofit Immunity Project—dreams big and advises others to do the same.

 “Follow your passion,” he says.
 “If you do what you love, you’ll be successful.
 Don’t give up.
 When people slam doors in your face, open the door and walk right through it.”